What does end of life care mean?

 Cavendish Homecare

-At Cavendish Homecare we are experts in providing end of life care for individuals with terminal illnesses who want to remain in their own homes.
+At Cavendish Homecare we are experts in providing end of life homecare for individuals with terminal illnesses who want to remain in their own homes.
 We work to support the patients and their families with sensitive and comforting end of life care.

 Why choose us?